Sanda Plantation Hideaway

 Initially we left them on their own, but when her sister apparently had eaten a poisoned rat and became very sick we decided to take them in.
 Her sister didn’t make it…

-Vlekkie is a real lady.
-She knows how to behave and loves cuddling.
-She has been well-accepted by the rest of the pack, except by Malu…
+Vlekkie was a real lady.
+She knew how to behave and loved cuddling.
+She was well-accepted by the rest of the pack, eventually even Malu!

 Vlekkie